 (30 minutes, easy)

-Game especially shines in two player mode, as you have more influence over the board and can really focus on both building and obstructing your opponent, much more so, than with more players.
+The game especially shines in two-player mode, as you have more influence over the board and can focus on both building and obstructing your opponent, much more so, than with more players.

 (30 minutes, easy)

-Jaipur is a resource trading game.
-A purpose 2 player game, each of them is a trader in the Indian city of Jaipur, trying to earn the privilege of being invited to the Maharajah’s court.
-Artwork is a particular highlight in Jaipur, as it makes you feel right in the middle of a hustling Indian marketplace.
+The game of Jaipur is set in the middle-ages in the Indian city of Jaipur.
+You are one of the traders in its busy marketplace, trying to earn the privilege of being invited to the Maharajah’s court.
+The artwork is a particular highlight in Jaipur, as the captivating imagery makes you feel right in the middle of a hustling Indian marketplace.

-Playing board is divided into three areas, both yours and opponents cards and market cards in the middle.
-Each turn you have options to take, sell or swap cards.
-Goal of the game is to make money by selling three, four or five cards of the same resource (silk, gold, silver etc.) and to make as much money by doing that, as possible.
+The goal of the game is to make money by selling three, four, or five cards of the same resource (silk, gold, silver, etc.) and to make more money by doing that than your opponent.

 (30 minutes, medium)

-Staying with card games, but we’re traveling a couple of thousand years back in time for our next game.
-7 Wonders: Duel is, like it’s big brother, a civilization building game.
-Game can be won by military might, scientific advance or (if neither of those happen) points.
+We’re staying in card games’ territory, but we’re traveling a couple of thousand years back in time for our next game.
+7 Wonders: Duel is like its big brother, a civilization-building game, which you do by building a tableau of cards in front of you.

-Players choose to draw cards from the stack in the middle.
-Stack is organized in way, that every time player has an option of several cards (sometimes hidden).
+Players draw cards from a display of face-up and face-down cards in the middle of the board.
+The stack is organized in a way, that every time player has an option of several cards and subsequent cards are revealed on the spot.
 A wise drawing of cards means a player can sometimes take a bonus move and take two.

-Military victory can be achieved by acquiring military cards and moving the military marker closer to enemy capital, until it reaches it.
+Military victory can be achieved by acquiring military cards and moving the military marker closer to the enemy capital until it reaches it.
 At certain positions of the marker, you receive extra bonuses.

-For scientific victory, one must collect six of seven different scientific symbols, found on cards.
+For the scientific victory, one must collect six of seven different scientific symbols, found on cards.

 (45 minutes, medium)